MicrosoftDocs/entra-docs/docs/external-id/customers/concept-user-attributes.md

 ---
 title: User profile attributes
-description: :User profile attributes that you can collect from the user during sign-up, and how to extend user profile attributes by using custom user attributes.
+description: User profile attributes that you can collect from the user during sign-up, and how to extend user profile attributes by using custom user attributes.
 author: msmimart
 manager: celestedg
 ms.service: entra-external-id